dbdness/dnikma-thesis-2021/README.md

-# Master Thesis 2021: MySQL Database Integrity Checker (FORK)
+# Master Thesis 2021: MySQL Database Integrity Checker
-This repository contains the forked source code for the original product associated with the 2021 master thesis project at Roskilde University, written and developed by
+This repository contains the source code for the product associated with the 2021 master thesis project at Roskilde University, written and developed by

 Danny Nielsen & Kim Meyer Albrechtsen.

-This repository is intended for further development after hand-in, leaving the original repository archived.

 ## Running the Tool